South Grade School Building

-South Grade School Building, also known as the Administration Building, Twin Lakes School Corporation, is a historic two-room school building located at Monticello, White County, Indiana.
+South Grade School Building, also known as the Administration Building, Twin Lakes School Corporation, is a historic two-room school building located at Monticello, Indiana.
 It was built in 1892, and is a 1 1/2-story, brick building with a gable on hip roof.
 It is seven bays wide and has a three bay wide central pedimented pavilion.

 It was listed on the National Register of Historic Places in 1985.